spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/sales/sales-operating-procedures/deal-closure/index.html.md

 ## 6. Next Steps

 1. Update the opportunity in Salesforce as Closed/Won or Lost
-2. AE/SAL coordinates a [Welcome Call](https://gitlab.com/gitlab-com/account-management/templates/customer-collaboration-project-template/-/issues/24) to introduce the TAM to the customer stakeholders.
+2. AE/SAL coordinates a [Welcome Call](https://gitlab.com/gitlab-com/account-management/templates/customer-collaboration-project-template/-/issues/24) to introduce the CSM to the customer stakeholders.

 Congratulations!
 You are now ready to move the deal to the [Retain and Expand](/handbook/sales/sales-operating-procedures/retain-and-expand/) phase.